 Can you have more than one mortgage broker?

 You could speak to more than one broker, if you felt the need to, but keep in mind that you won’t need to if you use our broker-matching service.
 We can pair you up with the mortgage advisor who has the right expertise to get the best deal for you, first time.

 While some mortgage brokers will visit you at your house, it’s in no way necessary.

-These days, it’s usual to successfully arrange a mortgage from start to finish online and on the phone, without ever having a face-to-face meeting with your mortgage broker.
+These days, it’s common to successfully arrange a mortgage from start to finish online and over the phone, without ever having a face-to-face meeting with your mortgage broker.

 Why doesn’t everyone use a mortgage broker?

 If someone is remortgaging and happy to do so with their current mortgage lender, it is quite normal that they would make the necessary arrangements themselves, without involving a mortgage broker or advisor.

 On the other hand, most people who are remortgaging would be wise to check that there isn’t a better deal they could benefit from.

 The whole-of-market brokers we work with have access to mortgage lenders across the UK and can find the most competitive mortgage deals on offer.